njam-data/NJCI-Styles/README.md

 1\.
 The planning tab

--   headline: your headline
+-   headline: your headline.
+Short and punchy.
+Probably 2 words.

 -   description: Start with "Issue #:" then add your subheadline

--   planned ready time: whenever you plan for it to be live
+-   planned ready time: this doesn't actually do anything but you're required to put something here.

--   author: make it "Staff: NJ Cannabis Insider staff"
+-   author: make it "NJ Cannabis Insider staff"

--   tag: add the @exfiba
+-   tag: @exfiba is automatically added.
+Just don't remove it.

 2\.
 Circulate tab